gyb357/langchain_chatbot/README.md

 ## Purpose of the Project
 This repository is focused on implementing LangChain and RAG in your local environment and testing simple techniques related to it.

- > **Note**
+ > [!Note]
  > Testing will be done primarily on the dev branch, and if it's stable, it will be merged to the master branch.

 *****